Experimental Life Drawing in Oxford

 journey that is at the heart of these sessions.

 The only requirement for the course is that you are willing to risk making spectacular failures!

-Places are limited and allocated on a first come, first serve basis!
+Places are limited and allocated on a first come, first served basis!

 Please note: the classes are normally held in our first floor learning space, accessed via stairs only.
 If this would prevent you from attending, please contact us in advance so that we can discuss individual requirements.